(p. 1) 1. Introduction to criminal law

 • summary only offences.

 Indictable only offences are the most serious offences and include murder, manslaughter, rape, robbery, and wounding or causing grievous bodily harm with intent.
-These offences (p.
-7) carry high penalties upon conviction, sometimes with a maximum sentence of life imprisonment.
-These offences must always be tried in the Crown court with a jury.
+These offences carry high penalties upon conviction, sometimes with a maximum sentence of life imprisonment.
+These offences must always be tried in the Crown Court with a jury.

 Summary offences are the least serious offences.
 They include driving offences, assault, and battery.
 These offences carry much lighter penalties, which may be anything from an endorsement (points) on a driving licence, to a fine or a short term of imprisonment.
 Summary offences are tried in the magistrates’ court without a jury.
-The magistrates’ court may only sentence an offender to a maximum of 6 months in prison (or 12 months in total where the offender is sentenced for more than one offence).
+The maximum sentence for a summary offence will depend upon the offence in question: some summary offences carry maximum sentences of imprisonment while others do not.
+The maximum sentence of imprisonment that a summary offence may carry is six months (this will increase to 51 weeks if ss.280 and 281 of the Criminal Justice Act 2003 are brought into force).
 A defendant charged with a summary offence does not have a right to trial by jury.

 1.8 The criminal justice process